This is a public but unlisted page. This page was updated on 3/31/2021.

 If you cannot travel to an event but can help unload the truck at the end of the evening, please sign up and just note ‘will help unload’ by your name!
 That help is greatly appreciated and it will help us get unpacked and everyone home even faster.

 The Lebanon Band program tries to procure passes to events for the Blue Crew as a show of thanks for all of the hard work you do for the program but sometimes we cannot get passes or we are only allowed a certain number of passes.
 Beyond that, you would be responsible to pay your way into an event.
 This is rare and we always share this information with you in advance on an event by event basis.
-During the 2018-19 season, this only happened once.

 The number of helpers needed for a particular event typically reflects the number of passes we can get into an event or the amount of equipment we are travelling with.
 For example, we will not typically take props to away football games so we will need less help.
 We ask that you sign up on and event by event basis so that everyone interested in helping gets a turn and so that those volunteering for multiple events can get a break when needed.